DarkKnight2000/raylib-c-template/README.md

 ## Usage

 - All these commands should be run in the project root
-- When building for first time or switching platforms.
-This rebuilds raylib to required platform and builds the project
+- When building for first time or switching platforms, run this command to build/rebuild raylib to required platform and build the project

 ```
 # for Desktop
 make -f Makefile.Reset desktop